simonmcmanus/sizlate/README.md

-<h1>Express 3.0 Changes</h1>
+<h1>Express 3.0 Changes with Sizlate 0.6.0</h1>

 All template files must use .sizlate extension. (if someone can fix I would happily go back to .html)

 Do not specify file extensions for templates or partials.
+Examples have all been updated.

 Thats about it.

 <h1>Sizlate</h1>